HIST142: History of Sports in Africa

 Another directory of news media.
 Worldpress.org provides the ownership and/or political affiliations of each news source.
 Like the two directories above, Worldpress.org is a free Web resource.

 For information about the athlete's country and the issue s/he addresses, start your search in ALiCat; the Augustana library has a number of books on contemporary issues in Africa.
 To expand your search, go to I-Share, which searches academic libraries across Illinois.
-(I-Share will also be helpful if the book you want is checked out from Augustana; a lot of students are writing papers about contemporary Africa this term!)
 If you haven't yet set up an account to order books from I-Share, a librarian will be happy to help you.

 Academic Search Complete will be a good article database for this assignment, because it is so broad in scope; it has magazine, newspaper, and academic journal articles from every subject area.
 If you need news articles about your athlete, LexisNexis could be helpful.
 (Note, however, that LexisNexis's coverage of most news media only goes back to the 1980s.)
 If you need additional scholarly articles, Historical Abstracts and/or JSTOR will be your best options.